AI content generator vs human writers: what Google actually prefers?

 Yes, if they’re helpful, clear and original.
 The key is to rewrite them into human-sounding drafts using tools like Netus AI.

-Google uses internal detection signals (not public tools) to identify patterns like predictability, low engagement and lack of E-E-A-T.
+Google uses internal signals to detect patterns like predictability, low engagement and lack of E-E-A-T.

 Not always.
 If AI-generated posts are rewritten smartly and optimized well, they can outrank sloppy or low-value human drafts.